 The participating schools in this year’s Human Body Bee are Audubon, Bryant, Carver, Eisenhower, Fulton, Hoover, Irving, Kennedy, Marshall, Prescott, Resurrection, Sageville, St. Joseph’s Catholic School in WI, and Table Mound.

-The Human Body Bee event takes a considerable amout of time, effort, and coordination.
+The Human Body Bee event takes a considerable amount of time, effort, and coordination.
 Clarke University is grateful for the willingness of faculty, staff, and students to share their talents for this event.
 The Body Bee would not be possible without the enthusiastic participation of the area school districts, teachers, and students.
 Clarke is honored to host the event each year.